ad Dei GloriamMinistries

 General Info

 The two books of Samuel, named for its principle character, the final judge and the priest-prophet who presided over Israel during her transition into the monarchy era, was originally one book in the Hebrew Scriptures.
 The translators of the Septuagint (the Greek translation of the Hebrew OT) divided it into two books, the “First and Second Book of Kingdoms”.
 The books of Samuel and Kings (designated the “Third and Fourth Book of Kingdoms”) cover the entire historical period of the transition and the monarchy of Israel.
 Jerome’s Latin Vulgate (completed 405 AD) designated the books of Samuel as “First and Second Kings” and Kings as “Third and Fourth Kings”.
 Later Hebrew and most English versions retained the separations, but returned to the original names of “First and Second Samuel” and “First and Second Kings”.
 In the Hebrew Bible, Samuel (along with Joshua, Judges and Kings) is located in the Former Prophets (Nevi'im Rishonim).
-In the Protestant, Roman Catholic, and Eastern Orthodox canons, the books of Samuel make up two of the twelve OT Historical Books (Joshua to Esther in the Protestant canon).
+In the Protestant, Roman Catholic, and Eastern Orthodox canons, the books of First Samuel and 2nd Samuel make up two of the twelve OT Historical Books (Joshua to Esther in the Protestant canon).

 As God’s representative, Samuel established the monarchy by anointing both Saul and David, Israel’s first two kings.
 Basically, 1 Samuel covers the ministry of Samuel and the reign of Saul, while 2 Samuel spans the reign of David.
 In the larger context, the Hebrew books of the Former Prophets outline the history of Israel from their entry into the Promised Land to their exile from the land, chronicling the events and deteriorating spiritual conditions which led to their deportation.